 "I stayed in a Pearl Bed Room which was just fantastic on 2nd level.
 This has an open very large bathroom which would only be suitable for couples or close families.
 Room also has two baloncies.
 Loved this hotel, staff very friendly nothing too much trouble, food excellent and not expensive for a five star hotel.
 Location excellent, close to airport with outside shopping and beach front bars and restaurants just outside the hotel.
 There are 2 great pools and another one almost completed.
 Will be back to stay in October.
 Design is beautiful this is very unique hotel."

-- Travel date: Sun 15th of April 2007
+- Travel date: 15th April 2007

 Ultra modern design not Thai

-- Travel date: Fri 23rd of March 2007
+- Travel date: 23rd March 2007

 The Slate is also called